Category Archives: Favorites

 April 24th, Buy turkey sausages and tangelos.
 Not necessarily in that order. pause pause pause pause pause pause pause pause pause pause pause…

 The radio still works as long as you don’t have the wiper blades on, the lights on, or the defroster on.
 She can only handle one function at a time before she starts screeching like a Nazgul, a sound so ghastly, it makes even the hardest homie on the corner cringe with fear as I roll by.
-This gives me pleasure.

 It’s hard to mention the Grey Pearl without indulging in a bit of nostalgia.
 But this is not about her.
 It’s about what I heard on the radio that day.